jovibor/ListEx/README.md

 The `lParam` will contain a pointer to the `NMHDR` standard Windows struct. `NMHDR::code` can be one of the `LISTEX_MSG_...` messages described below.

 ### [](#)LISTEX_MSG_GETCOLOR
-When in Virtual Mode this message is sent to the parent window to retrieve cell's color information.
+Sent to the parent window to retrieve cell's color information.
 ```cpp
 void CListDlg::OnListExGetColor(NMHDR* pNMHDR, LRESULT* /*pResult*/) {
     const auto pLCI = reinterpret_cast<PLISTEXCOLORINFO>(pNMHDR);